10 min readCase study

 3. API returns { signedRequest, url }.

-4. Browser axios.put(signedRequest, file, { headers: { "Content-Type": filetype } }) — must match what was signed or S3 returns 403 (I once broke the canonical resource string in the signer; AWS REST authentication docs and this walkthrough were the fix).
+4. Browser axios.put(signedRequest, file, { headers: { "Content-Type": filetype } }) — must match what was signed or S3 returns 403 (I once broke the canonical resource string in the signer; AWS REST authentication docs and uploading with a presigned URL were the fix).

 5. Objects stayed private; display used signS3_get presigned reads.